 WheeMe Massage Robot: How it works

 According to the representative in the booth, a typical session with the WheeMe lasts about fifteen minutes.
 It runs on two AA batteries that provide around 15 total hours of massaging activity.
 I asked him about the algorithm, and there weren’t many specifics.
 It can tell when it is losing traction or is about to roll off of the user, so it can keep itself in massaging position.
+Make sure to check out Relaxthemuscle to find the best massage guns.
 From watching it on both the live model and the mannequin there for the demonstration, it seems to like the upper back and shoulders.
 It never ventured down to the lumbar region, but I may not have watched long enough.
 While it may not have a carefully mapped, physiologically optimized massage path, it still seems to get something done in stress relief.
 It will take a hands on review to know whether this thing is more closely related to the Roomba or the Hexbug, but one thing is certain… they know how to make an impression at CES.

 And to see what happened when WheeMe met Cali, check out that video here.